Darisia/SASCRiP/README.md

 input_seurat_object (bool):         Indicate whether the input_file_or_folder parameter contains the path to a saved Seurat object.
 If so, this parameter should be set to True

-ENSG_gname38_path (str):            Path to the file that will allow us to convert ENSG gene names to HGNC gene symbols (within the seurat object) if required
+transcripts_to_genes_files (str):   Path to the transcripts-to-genes mapping file that will allow ENSG gene names to be converted into corresponding HGNC gene symbols (within the seurat object) if required

 gene_lower (int/None):              Minimum number of genes that should be detected in healthy cells.
 If this cell metric should not be used to identify low-quality cells then gene_lower should be set to None.
 However, if this parameter is set to None and generate_default_plots is set to True, a warning will be returned as the visualisations that use this threshold cannot be generated.